Lullaby: Scottish

 There are many lullabies in Scottish song tradition, with well-known examples in Scottish Gaelic, Scots and English.
 They include songs which express emotions other than affection for the child – notably "Griogal Cridhe", which commemorates the beheading of Gregor Roy MacGregor by his father-in-law, Campbell of Glenlyon and brother-in-law in 1570 and "Hishie Ba" which may refer to a gang assault.
 A number of traditional lullabies also express social issues and this has been continued in modern lullaby writing in Scotland, notably Jim MacLean's "Smile in Your Sleep" (also known as "Hush, Hush, Time to Be Sleeping"), Matt McGinn's "Miner's Lullaby" (also known as "Coorie Doon") and Karine Polwart's "Baleerie Baloo".
 Christina Stewart's kist o dreams project provides a resource of over 30 Scottish lullabies, ranging from Doric Scots of the North East, to Northern Isles dialect of Shetland, Scottish Gaelic and English language examples.

 Ukrainian

-Oi Khodyt Son Kolo Vikon (The Dream Passes by the Window) is from Ukraine.
+Oi Khodyt Son Kolo Vikon (The Dream Passes by the Windows) is from Ukraine.